 what is it?It is anything edible that has had no management to increase its production.
 This can include plants (leaves, berries, nuts or sap), fungi or animals.
 Wild food was once necessary for human survival, but now most traditional knowledge of wild food has been lost.
 Many of the plant species that we view as weeds are edible and nutritious - modern farming favours foods that have been cultivated from their wild ancestors.
 We clear away ‘weeds’ to grow crops, yet many wild plants are more nutritious than their cultivated counterparts.
 For example the edible wild plant 'fat hen' contains more iron and protein than spinach, and more vitamin B and calcium than cabbage.
 As with many other wild foods it can also be cooked in the same way as the vegetables we regularly eat.
 Wild food plants and fungi form a part of the rich diversity of species that is vital to the functioning of ecosystems.
 Many of these species are being lost due to habitat destruction and pollution.

 Collecting wild food is much more popular in continental Europe.
 In one region of Finland 68% of households pick wild fungi for consumption - unimaginable here in Britain.

-The subject also includes wild game, fishing and harvesting seafood, but these are topics for other factsheets.
+The subject also includes wild mushrooms, game, fishing and harvesting seafood and crayfish, but these are topics for other factsheets.

 what are the benefits?